-the UE is unable to store its 5GMM and 5GSM contexts,
+a) the use of unavailability period is not due to NR satellite access discontinous coverage and the UE is unable to store its 5GMM and 5GSM contexts; or

+b) the use of unavailability period is due to NR satellite access discontinous coverage,

-the UE shall include the Unavailability period duration IEset the De-registration type to "Normal de-registration", in the DEREGISTRATION REQUEST message.
+the UE shall include the Unavailability period duration IE and set the De-registration type to "Normal de-registration" in the DEREGISTRATION REQUEST message.
 The UE shall start the timer T3521 and enter the state 5GMM-DEREGISTERED-INITIATED.